tiffanyu419/Simple-Computer-MIPS/README.md

-# Simple-Computer-MIPS
+# Simple Arithmetic Computer - MIPS Assembly
+by Tiffany Yu

-An implementation of a simple arithmetic computer that checks on validity of user input and outputs the solution.
-Variables can be saved and used.
+This assembly code is an implementation of a simple arithmetic computer that checks for the validity of the user input and computes the solution to simple math problems.
+Variables can be stored and used.
+This code recognizes parenthesis and follows the order of operations.

+Code was written using the MARS MIPS simulator.